 Christian Faith Integration

 A wholistic view of mental health includes a spiritual component.
 At George Fox University, we give explicit training in the relationship between mental health and the Christian Faith.
 A central distinctive of the program is the integration of a Christian worldview and the science of psychology at philosophical, practical and personal levels.
 Our program offers specialized training in dealing with the psychological aspects of religious or spiritual issues.
-Of the 6 APA accredited PsyD programs that also belong to the Council of Christian Colleges and Universities (CCCU), George Fox is the only one in the Northwest.
+Of the five APA-accredited PsyD programs that also belong to the Council of Christian Colleges and Universities (CCCU), George Fox is the only one in the Northwest.

 George Fox's PsyD program has been recognized for having a distinct focus on Research.
 In fact, while George Fox does not have a publishing requirement for students, approximately 80% of recently enrolled students presented at professional meetings or were published in professional journals before graduation.
 In addition to the required research courses, our students participate in Research Vertical Teams (RVT's).
 These uniquely designed groups place 1st year, 2nd year, 3rd year, and 4th year students all on the same team under the direction of a faculty member.
 Our students learn to mentor one another and to put their research concepts into practice within the context of the groups.